 Finding the best computer parts is tricky.
 This is not to say that the best time to buy a TV is around the Super Bowl.
 However, you can follow some tips to help you find the best price.

-Honestly, there are a few different factors to consider in order to provide you with a complete answer to this question. they are.
+Honestly, there are a few different factors to consider to provide you with a complete answer to this question.
+They are.

 - Are there big sales days coming up?